learn-co-curriculum/dsc-capstone-submissions-campus/README.md

 ### Non-Technical Presentation

 Your non-technical presentation is your opportunity to communicate clearly and concisely about your project and it's real-world relevance.
 The target audience should be people with limited technical knowledge who may be interested in leveraging your project.
 We recommend using Google Slides, PowerPoint or Keynote to create your presentation slides.
 You will then present your project to your cohort.

+## Check Your project

+**Before submitting your Capstone Project**, please use the [Capstone MVP Submission Checklist](https://github.com/learn-co-curriculum/dsc-capstone-submission-checklist) to review your project.
+This checklist will ensure that your deliverables meet the MVP requirements so that you pass your review.
+While it may seem tedious, using a checklist is the best way to ensure that you haven't missed any requirements - your project will need to meet all requirements in order to pass review.

 ## Submit Your Project